JoshRDFI/free-genai-bootcamp-2025/visual-novel/docs/setup.md

 If the web version doesn't load correctly:

-1. Check that the web server is running: `docker compose -f docker/docker-compose.yml ps vn-web-server`
+1. Check that the web server is running: `docker compose ps vn-web-server`
 2. Verify that the Ren'Py web export files exist in `visual-novel/renpy/web`
-3. Check the web server logs: `docker compose -f docker/docker-compose.yml logs vn-web-server`
+3. Check the web server logs: `docker compose logs vn-web-server`

 ### API Communication Issues

 If the visual novel can't communicate with the API services:

-1. Ensure the game server is running: `docker compose -f docker/docker-compose.yml ps vn-game-server`
+1. Ensure the game server is running: `docker compose ps vn-game-server`
-2. Check the game server logs: `docker compose -f docker/docker-compose.yml logs vn-game-server`
+2. Check the game server logs: `docker compose logs vn-game-server`
 3. Verify that the opea-docker services are accessible from the game server container

 ### Virtual Environment Issues